 Well worth a visit any time of the year, a walk at Philopappos Hill is a rewarding experience.
 Here you will discover an unexpected park, important monuments such as the so-called Prison of Socrates, the Tombs of Kimon, the ancient Koili Odos street, which was a mercantile boulevard with both shops and houses, Iroon Mousaiou, the Philopappos Monument and a spectacular view of the Parthenon and the Acropolis.
 From this height one enjoys a splendid view, especially at sunset, of the Propylaea, the temple of Niki (Victory) and the Parthenon streaming with rays of the setting sun.
 To the west of the Acropolis one can see Thesseion and the Hill of the Nymphs, and beyond them the Athenian plain, bounded by Mt.
 Aegaleo and Mt.
 Parnon.
 Over the Acropolis, the Lycabettus Hill and, in the background, Mt.
 Penteli.
 To the south lies the Saronic Gulf with its countless isles and serpent-like coast.

-On the summit of the hill that the ancient called "Mousseion" from the name of the great poet and chanter Moussaios, a contemporary of Orpheus and of Eumolpos, rises the monument to a great friend of Athens, Prince of Syria, Gaius Julius Antiochos Philopappos, 65–116 AD, the grandson of Antiochos IV, Epiphanes, the last king of Kommagene in Asia Minor.
+In the 1950’s architect Dimitris Pikionis developed the design of the area encompassing the Propylaea of the Acropolis and Philopappos Hill.
+Take note of the handmade marble cobbled roadsleading to the monuments.
+The area has been designated a Scheduled and Protected Monument of the Global Cultural Heritage.
+On the summit of the hill that the ancient called "Mousseion" from the name of the great poet and chanter Moussaios, stands proudly the monument to a great friend of Athens, Prince of Syria, Gaius Julius Antiochos Philopappos, 65–116 AD, the grandson of Antiochos IV, Epiphanes, the last king of Kommagene in Asia Minor.
 Since Philopappos was his Greek given name, we will assume that Gaius Julius Antiochos was particularly fond, and known for that, of his grandfather, Antiochos IV.

 The decorative structure was ornamented with pilasters, reliefs and statues.
-The reliefs represented king Philopappos as a Roman Consul and an Athenian citizen on his chariot, inaugurating his consulship in the year 100 A.D.
+The reliefs represented king Philopappos as a Roman Consul and an Athenian citizen on his chariot, inaugurating his consulship in the year 100 AD.
 Above, in three niches between pilasters and Corinthian pillars, the statue of Philopappos in the center; that of his grandfather Antiochos IV on the left; on the right, according to Cyriakos of Ancona, a tourist to Athens, was the statue of Seleukos I, Nikator, founder of the dynasty.